 Here are some frequently asked questions (FAQs) to help you navigate your way through the Health Sciences First Year (HSFY) admissions process:

 If these FAQs don't answer your question, maybe you can find what you are after in one of our other FAQ pages:

 - The first year for the five professional programmes: Dentistry, Medical Laboratory Science, Medicine, Pharmacy, and Physiotherapy

 - An excellent way to begin a degree in Biomedical Science or any of the broad range of biological sciences

-- Great preparation for students seeking admission to the restricted-entry programmes in Oral Health, Dental Technology, or Radiation Therapy
+- Great preparation for students seeking admission to Oral Health, Dental Technology, or Radiation Therapy

 Please note: Health Sciences First Year (HSFY) is not the same as Bachelor of Health Sciences (BHealSc).

 HSFY has seven compulsory papers which will give you a strong foundation in science and biological sciences.
 These are:

 - BIOC 192 Foundations of Biochemistry